GAIA-UNIL/G2S/DOCUMENTATION.md

 - `-showLogs` enables live display of newly appended `log_<job>` and `warning_<job>` text while the job runs
 - `-returnMeta` returns the final parsed `meta_<job>` key/value payload to the caller
-- `-returnFormat schema` returns one named dictionary/struct/list envelope instead of the legacy positional tuple/multi-output contract
+- schema named-result output is the default dictionary/struct/list envelope returned instead of the legacy positional tuple/multi-output contract
+- `-returnFormat schema` keeps requesting the schema output explicitly for callers that already adopted that spelling
+- `-legacy_output` explicitly forces the legacy positional tuple/multi-output contract; if both it and `-returnFormat schema` are supplied, legacy output wins
 - Python displays warnings in orange/yellow-ish ANSI text and errors in red before warning/exception propagation
 - MATLAB warnings are non-fatal again, while fatal errors still abort the call